divisionbyz0rro/Infiniscryption/P03KayceeRun/package/README.md

 - **Gemify Cards**: This behaves the same as before.
 - **Items**: You can buy an item like you would in Act 1.
 However, you can only get one item from each shop.
 - **Overclock**: This is significantly different.
 As before, the overclocked card gets +1 attack.
 However, when an overclocked card dies, it is not just removed from your deck.
 It is replaced with an Exeskeleton with the same set of abilities as the original card.
 So if you overclock a Sniper and it dies, you will get an Exeskeleton with the Sniper sigil.
 - **Recycle**: Instead of getting robobucks back for your recycled card, you get a draft token.
-Normal cards get you a standard Token.
-Cards that have been upgraded at least once give you an Improved Token.
-Rare cards get you a Rare token.
+Normal cards get you a standard Token, with all of the card's abilities imprinted on the token.
+Those abilities will transfer to the card you draft with it.
+Rare cards get you a Rare token, which can be exchanged for another rare card.
 - **Transformer**: Currently, this behaves as normal.

 ### Challenges